 Start Your Own Program

-The Peer Helpers Program can be implemented as an extra-curricular club or an elective course.
+The Peer Helpers PLUS program can be implemented as an extra-curricular club or an elective course.
 Instituting this program not only helps schools meet state mandates, but does so in an effective and efficient manner that truly touches the lives of our youth.

 Select an item from the list below to learn more about our implementation standards.
 Follow the link to learn more about bringing our Peer Helpers program into your own school system.Learn more